splunk/public-o11y-docs/gdi/monitors-monitoring/signalfx-forwarder.rst

-uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the ``signalfx-forwarder`` monitor type to run an HTTP server that listens for data points and trace spans, and forward them to Splunk Splunk Observability Cloudbservability Cloud.
+uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the ``signalfx-forwarder`` monitor type to run an HTTP server that listens for data points and trace spans, and forward them to Splunk Observability Cloud.
 This integration supports the latest formats for data points and spans that the Splunk ingest API endpoint supports.

 This integration is available on Linux and Windows.